soniavetter/gnn-compile-bench/README.md

 **Author:** Sonia Vetter · March–May 2026

 A benchmark suite that measures the effect of `torch.compile()` on Graph Neural Networks across PyTorch Geometric (PyG) and Deep Graph Library (DGL).
+Experiments use datasets from Open Graph Benchmark (OGB) and from Planetoid.

 ---